Occupational Therapy Services

 Written Communication

 A complex skill that combines spelling, processing, organization and forming letters/ typing.
 Having difficulty in the motor aspects of writing or typing can mask your child’s strengths in creative ideas and academic skills.
+There are any many ways to build confidence and handwriting skills that go beyond repetitive letter practice.

 Executive Function